 Take a Crittall-style frame with frosty Stippolye glass, add a few elegant Art Deco-esque shapes and the Victoria shower door by Drench is born.
 It even has a towel bar that adds modern-day convenience to its old-school aesthetic.

 Or why not pinch this modern bathroom idea – two Crittal-style shower screens create a smart walk-in shower enclosure in this black and white bathroom.
 Black taps and fittings complete the look.

 15. Arrange tiles in chevron formation

-For high-end style mix polished plaster, marble ands brass.
+For a high-end modern bathroom style mix polished plaster, marble ands brass.

 17. Build a built-in shower seat

 For a luxe look, create built-in bench seating in your shower room using the same material as the rest of the walls and floors.
 The green marble basin continues through the glass shower partition in this modern bathroom to become the seating in the shower.